projectcalico/katacoda-scenarios/calico-k8s-advanced-policy/finish.md

 Congratulations!
-You've successfully completed the **Advanced Policy** demo.
+You've successfully completed the **Advanced Policy** tutorial.

-This included installing Project Calico, install calicoctl, and setting up isolation with ingress and egress policies.
+This included installing Project Calico, installing calicoctl, and setting up isolation with ingress and egress policies.

 **You can learn more about [Project Calico](https://www.projectcalico.org) visit the resources below:**